creationix/howtonode.org/articles/volcano-wheat.markdown

 ## Wheat

 As you may have noticed, the site looks completely different.
 It works completely different under the hood as well.
 Instead of pre-generating static html using [node-blog][], it runs on a node-powered web server using [wheat][].
-The actual files don't exists anywhere in the file-system.
+The actual files don't exist anywhere in the file-system.
 Wheat instead implements a mini virtual filesystem that can read local bare git repositories and serve files from them git the "`git show`" command.

 Thanks to some tips from the [github][] guys I was able to implement a caching system that is very efficient and responsive.
 In synthetic benchmarks, most pages render at a rate around 2000 requests/second using a pure node server.